 Co-chairs Marilyn and Rick collect images they feel will represent the Association well in each competition.
 The selections are generally made from images that have been submitted for the Association’s regular monthly competition.
 However, they occasionally will ask a member if they may use a specific image that they have seen or if the member can provide a selection of images from which one or more might be chosen.
 Any member not wishing their images to be selected from those submitted for monthly competition or who competes from a different club, should notify Marilyn and Rick of this as soon as possible.
 No changes are ever made to the images.
 If a change is desired, the maker is asked to make it.
 All copyright remains with the maker.
 You do not need to be an individual member of PSA for your image to be used.
 The club is the PSA member in this case.

 PSA has become even more sensitive to copyright requirements in recent years and now requests the individual makers of images submitted in the interclub competitions also sign a release form allowing PSA to post the images on its website, put them in the PSA Journal, etc. in the event the image is selected as a winner.
-If a release is not submitted for a given maker, the maker is still eligible for the competition and can still win an award, however the image will not be posted to the PSA website, the Journal, or, if the image wins a medal or image of the year in the final competition, it will not be reproduced on any award plaque.
+With the introduction of the new interclub entry system, PSA now requires that a release is on file with them before the system will accept an image bearing that maker's name.
 Rick will circulate forms for signature early in each season.
-If you are interested in having your image reproduced, please execute the form and return it to Rick.
+If you are interested in having your image used to represent the club, please execute the form and return it to Rick.

 There are three competitions each season in the Interclub Print Competition (Oct., Feb., and April).
 Each club is allowed to enter 4 prints in each of the classes.
 Only one print per maker is allowed in each class.
 Each competition is judged by three judges with scoring from 1 to 10.
 Ribbons are awarded for 1st, 2nd, 3rd and Honorable Mention.

 There is also a season ending Image of the Year competition in each class to pick the top image for the season from those that won a ribbon during the year.
-Prints receiving a 1st, 2nd and 3rd in each class are awarded medals and displayed at the Annual PSA Festival (a/k/a Conference).
+Prints receiving a 1st, 2nd and 3rd in each class are awarded medals and displayed at the Annual PSA Conference.